moose-c/Hyde-Platform/documentation/rest-raw.md

 Geoserver: publish data to web, inputs as PostgreSQL & Oracle, shapefiles, geopackages, databases

-## Openlayers

-Openlayers seems promising for front-end:

-How to just get a map of the world, with areas that [one can zoom into](https://openlayers.org/doc/tutorials/concepts.html) Promising OpenLayers example, allowing to [click on certain areas](https://openlayers.org/en/latest/examples/box-selection.html)

 TODO: obtain correct layer for the countries with good borders